15 Enticing Survival Books Like The Hatchet

 6. I Am Still Alive – Kate Alice Marshall

-One of our favorite books like The Hatchet is I Am Still Alive.
-This story takes all the elements we love about The Hatchet and adds in a murder mystery twist.
+One of my favorite books like The Hatchet that has the perfect amount of suspense is I Am Still Alive.
+This story takes all the elements I love about The Hatchet and adds in a murder mystery twist.

 After a car crash kills her mother, Jess must go live with her Canadian survivalist father in the woods.